hamzasheikh/freebsd-edgerouterlite-ansible/README.md

-# Build FreeBSD Image for Ubiquiti EdgeRouter Lite with Vagrant, Ansible, and freebsd-ERL-build
+# Build FreeBSD Image for Ubiquiti EdgeRouter Lite with Vagrant and freebsd-ERL-build

 This repo accompanies the blog post
 [FreeBSD on EdgeRouter Lite - no serial port required](http://www.daemonology.net/blog/2016-01-10-FreeBSD-EdgeRouter-Lite.html)